lee1woo/Credit_Risk_Analysis/README.md

 ![photo5](https://user-images.githubusercontent.com/102992388/198416497-514842c6-9b78-443d-878f-29ae257e771b.png)

 Balanced accuracy score was 76.77%
-High risk prediction score is now 3% while low-risk is 100% The recall score was 66% for high-risk and 87% for low risk
+High risk precision score is now 3% while low-risk is 100% The recall score was 66% for high-risk and 87% for low risk

 - Easy Ensemble AdaBoost Classifier